bigcommerce/dev-docs/docs/api-docs/store-management/shipping/how-to-use-shipping-provider.md

 <!-- type: tab-end -->

-To see a full list of available `carrier_options`values for a carrier, see [Create a shipping method](/api-reference/store-management/shipping-api/shipping-method/createashippingmethod).
+To see a full list of available `carrier_options`values for a carrier, see the [Create a shipping method](/api-reference/store-management/shipping-api/shipping-method/createashippingmethod) reference.

 <!-- theme:info -->
 > After you enable a connected carrier, you can obtain its real-time shipping quotes by using the [Request shipping rates](/api-reference/providers/shipping-provider-api/shipping-provider/requestshippingrates) endpoint.